AnnaFeleki/xai-classifier/DeepFCM-PSO/DeepFCM-PSO Classification and Interpretation/README.md

 This folder contains the core modules used to train and evaluate the DeepFCM-PSO framework.

-#main.py
+• main.py
-Runs the full pipeline.
-It loads and preprocesses the polar-map images, trains the CNN, merges CNN predictions with clinical data, performs k-fold training of DeepFCM-PSO, saves metrics and weight matrices, and generates final Grad-CAM and FCM visualizations.
+Central execution script.
+Handles data loading, image preprocessing, CNN training and prediction, integration of CNN outputs with clinical features, and k-fold training of the DeepFCM-PSO model.
+It also saves performance metrics, optimized weight matrices, and generates Grad-CAM and FCM visualizations.

 #particle_functions.py
 Implements the LévyFCM-PSO optimizer.
 It defines the particle structure, initializes weight matrices, runs PSO with Lévy flights, evaluates fitness, and returns the best FCM weights and concept evolution for each fold.